Written by Colin Seal

 Now that you know how much the fines and penalties will hurt you and your family if you don’t comply with the Act’s requirements, you would probably want to know some of the most important requirements that you must comply with.
 Below is a list of the most common requirements for each Australian State with known Dangerous Dog Acts.
 Contact your local government if you want to have a list of every requirement for Dangerous Dogs in your area and check out your State’s specific pages in our Dangerous Dogs section.

 A Dangerous Dog Collar is a specially designed collar made of durable materials intentionally made for Dangerous Dogs so that they will be easily identifiable in public and from a distance.
-The collar features red and yellow diagonal stripes at a 45 degree angle with at least one reflective colour for easy visibility in the dark.
-The Dangerous Dog Collar is required in WA, NSW, VIC and TAS.
+The collar features red and yellow diagonal stripes at a 45-degree angle with at least one reflective colour for easy visibility in the dark.
+The Dangerous Dog Collar is required in WA, NSW, VIC, and TAS.
 Queensland requires a specially designed Dog Tag instead of a Collar.
-The Dangerous Dog Collar is available in Medium, Large and X-Large for NSW and VIC while WA and TAS has an additional Small size.
+The Dangerous Dog Collar is available in Medium, Large and X-Large for NSW and VIC while WA and TAS have an additional Small size.

 Dangerous Dog Warning Signs are pretty much self-explanatory.
 These signs must be installed in all entrances of the premises and on the enclosure where a Dangerous Dog is kept.
 The designs vary from state to state.
 WA requires a rectangular Dangerous Dog warning sign in a vertical orientation, NSW requires a square Dangerous Dog Warning Sign, Victoria also requires the sign for Dangerous Dogs in a square design but they also require a rectangular warning sign for Restricted Breed Dogs, TAS requires two separate square signs for Dangerous or Restricted Breed Dogs, and QLD has a specially designed sign for Dangerous, Menacing and Restricted Breed Dogs.
 Click here for more information on these signs.